 On the natural gas front, the commission oversees Pennsylvania’s gas pipelines and “regulates natural gas distribution company rates and service, investigates gas cost rates, and encourages the development of competitive supply markets.”

 The law also gave the commission power to decide whether or not municipal drilling regulation and zoning is “reasonable,” and within the standards of the statewide standards laid out by the law.
 At the time, Senate President Pro Tem Joe Scarnati, who shaped the majority of the impact fee, said he envisioned the commission serving as an umpire, “calling the balls and strikes” of whether local regulations fit within the law’s framework.
 However, in July 2014, the state Commonwealth Court stripped the agency of that authority.
-The PUC is appealing that decision.
+The PUC appealed the decision but ultimately lost.

 The commission’s members are appointed by the governor and approved by the Senate.
 They serve five-year terms.
 Current members:

-- Robert Powelson: appointed by Governor Rendell in 2008; reappointed by Corbett in 2014
+- Robert Powelson: appointed by Rendell in 2008; reappointed by Corbett in 2014

 - John Coleman: appointed by Rendell in 2010; reappointed by Corbett in 2012

-- Pamela Witmer: appointed by Corbett in 2011
+- David Sweet: appointed by Wolf in 2016